Cultural impact of Taylor Swift: Media, fashion, and politics

 Swift is widely covered in mass media, which has generated a range of public perceptions of her.
 She and her music have been referenced or used in numerous books, films, and television shows.
-A subject of incessant scrutiny in the press, her relationship with the mainstream media has been described by critics as an example of the celebrity–industrial complex.
+A subject of rampant scrutiny in the press, her relationship with the mainstream media has been described by critics as an example of the celebrity–industrial complex.
 Swift is considered "polarizing", receiving both favorable and unfavorable press throughout her career.

 She is regarded as a feminist figure.
 She has criticized the way media depicts women, as her dating life and disputes have attracted tabloid scrutiny and widespread online attention.
 She has been vocal about the impact of press coverage on personal health, discussing issues such as eating disorders, self-esteem, and cyberbullying; various academics and journalists have opined that Swift's openness regarding these topics are crucial for raising mental health awareness.

 Additionally, Swift is often dubbed a millennial cultural figure, as well as a fashion influencer.
 The evolution of her style has been the subject of media coverage and analysis.
 She has reinvented her image and aesthetic throughout her career, matching respective album cycles with distinct themes, impacting fashion trends in the process.
 Her street style, in particular, has received acclaim.

 Authors regard Swift as the most powerful music personality in American politics, having used her fame to incite political action.
 Various surveys have deemed her a deciding factor in elections, one that can bridge the polarization in American politics.
 Swift has inspired a number of legislative proposals and laws.